pawelgrzybek/pawelgrzybek.com/content/posts/2015-04-26-keep-sublime-text-snippets-organized.md

 ---
 title: Keep Sublime Text Snippets organized
 description: Web development nowadays is a complex thing.
-Gazillion languages, techniques and functions are not easy to remmember.
+Gazillion languages, techniques and functions are not easy to remember.
 Let me remind you how cool snippets are.
 photo: 2015-04-26.jpg
 ---